 Taking antacids or acid reducing medications to quell stomach acid is the most common form of treatment.

 The number of people with an acid reflux, heartburn or GERD diagnosis is staggering.
-Approximately 40% or 120 million people suffer from chronic heartburn symptoms in the US, and the number continues to rise.
+Approximately 40% of Americans, some 120 million people, suffer from chronic heartburn symptoms in the US, and the number continues to rise.

 The low pH of your stomach acid is designed to kill off the toxic germs that might be in the food or beverages you consume.
 Taking PPI medications that constantly neutralize or block stomach acid production interferes with your body's normal immune defenses, and this interference can result in other more serious gut problems: